willannis/spark-seprep/student-introduction/chanelthorpe.md

 # Chanel Thorpe

 Hello!
-My name is Chanel Thorpe and my favorite programming language is Python because it’s one of the most versatile languages in my opinion (and it's not too hard).
+My name is Chanel Thorpe and my favorite programming language is Python because it’s one of the most versatile languages in my opinion.